GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 ]
 ```

-You can also pass scope-expression formate.
+You can also pass scope-expression format.

 ```
 [